-These flow diagrams describe Kea’s DHCPv4 server implementation, and they may be useful for system administrators.
-To design a configuration that results in clients getting the intended addresses and options, it is important to understand the sequence of request-processing steps.
-For example, Kea iterates looking for a suitable address, and conditionally accepts the first available address, so the order in which addresses are evaluated matters.
+These flow diagrams describe the Kea DHCPv4 server implementation.
+They may be useful for system administrators to understand for several reasons.
+In order to design a configuration that will result in clients getting the intended addresses and options it is important to understand the sequence of request processing steps.
+For example, Kea will iterate looking for a suitable address, and will conditionally accept the first available address, so the order in which addresses are evaluated matters.

 These diagrams are focused on those aspects of Kea processing that will be most useful to operators.
-The diagrams illustrate DHCPv4 request processing, but most of the logic applies equally to DHCPv6.
+The diagrams illustrate DHCPv4 request processing, but most of the logic applies to DHCPv6.
 Following the title of each diagram is a Kea version number.
 Kea behavior has evolved over time, and the diagrams document the behavior as of the Kea version indicated.
-These diagrams are provided in the Kea source tree in UML (source), PNG, and SVG formats.
+The diagrams are provided in the Kea source tree in UML (source), PNG and SVG formats.

 The main loop is common to both DHCPv4 and DHPCv6 servers.

 Next is the DHCPv4 packet processing, where we determine what sort of DHCP message this is, Discover, Request, Release, Decline or Inform.
 This diagram shows the general, high level flow for processing an inbound client DHCP packet (e.g. Discover, Request, Release, etc) from receipt to the server’s response..

 The following diagrams focus on DHCPREQUEST processing.
 This chart gives an overview of the process, beginning with subnet selection, proceeding to checking for Host Reservations and evaluating client classes.
 Finally, before acknowledging the lease, the options are evaluated and added to the message.